7coil/MSS-Discord/README.md

 ## Changelog

+### 2017.04.07b

+- Added OW command for Overwatch
+- Made input commands lowercase before using it

 ### 2017.04.07a

 - Changed info and help to provide more helpful inline embeds instead of taking way too many lines